cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/cargo_deploy.md

     }
 ```

 Notice that we use the `tx` functionality of the interactor.
-We call the `add` function of the smart contract.
+We call the `add` endpoint of the smart contract.

 Please inspect [basic_interact.rs](https://github.com/multiversx/mx-contracts-rs/blob/add-potlock-contract/contracts/adder/interact/src/basic_interact.rs) file one more time: